 The day-length event will yield seven CPD points.

 Early hen value, including lunch, is €60 to FLAG participants if paid using Wednesday, 1 May.
-Early reserving is really helpful.
+Early reserving is helpful.

 BOSTON, April 1, 2019 /PRNewswire/ — Burns & Levinson partner Robert J. O’Regan has been named to the 2019 “Family Law Trailblazers” list through The National Law Journal (NLJ) for his “deep ardor and perseverance” in pursuit of his venture and for achieving “terrific successes along with the manner.”